 I am a Ph.D.
 Student in the Software Engineering Research Group (SERG) at the Department of Computer Science, Lund University, Sweden.
 I am funded by the Industrial Excellence Centre for Embedded Applications Software Engineering (EASE), working within Theme D - Aligning Requirements and Verification (Project D.2 Large-scale Test to Requirements Linking).

-My main contributions concern using information retrieval techniques to semi-automatically create traces between software artifacts.
+My main research contributions concern using information retrieval techniques to semi-automatically create traces between software artifacts.
 Visit my TraceRepo, a repository of publications covering related research until 2011.
-In September 2012 I presented my licentiate thesis: Advancing Trace Recovery Evaluation – Applied Information Retrieval in a Software Engineering Context.
+In September 2012 I presented my (cumulative) licentiate thesis on the topic: Advancing Trace Recovery Evaluation – Applied Information Retrieval in a Software Engineering Context.
+One of the included papers has been credited by Dolado et al. in Software Quality Journal (link) as the first work using equivalence hypothesis testing in software engineering.

 Changes, Evolution and Bugs – Recommendation Systems in Issue Management, M. Borg, and P. Runeson, In Recommendation Systems for Software Engineering, edited by M. Robillard, W. Maalej, R. Walker, and T. Zimmermann.
 Springer.
 To appear 2014.

-- Developing a tool supporting impact analyses using a combination of IR-based trace recovery techniques and network analysis
+- Running a pilot evaluation of a tool (as a longitudinal study in an industrial context) supporting impact analyses using a combination of IR-based trace recovery techniques and network analysis.
+Recall@5 ~= 33%, recall@10 ~= 40%, and positive qualitative feedback.

-- A survey of impact analysis in safety-critical domains
+- Analyzing answers from a survey of impact analysis in safety-critical domains.
+100+ answers from different domains.

 I have been involved in the following undergraduate and graduate courses at our department: